kdoore/CS2335-Gitbook/getting-started-v2.md

     }

-    ////This is the EVENT that DRIVES the MiniGame, Player colliding with Pickup Objects void OnTriggerEnter2D(Collider2D hitObject)
+    ////This is the EVENT that DRIVES the MiniGame, Player colliding with Pickup Objects
+    //Custom Tags: Collectible and Hazard must be created in Unity and added to the PickUp objects. void OnTriggerEnter2D(Collider2D hitObject)
     {
         Debug.Log("Entered Trigger");